-Greenbelt artist and Recreation Department instructor Sally Davies paints outdoors. to green space as well as Greenbelt's longstanding support for community arts and is a Greenbelt Recreation Department Arts Program.
-Participants can check in at the Community Center any time between 10 a.m. and noon.
+Greenbelt artist and Recreation Department instructor Sally Davies paints outdoors. to green space as well as Greenbelt's longstanding support for community arts and is a Greenbelt Recreation Department Arts Participants can check in at the Community Center any time between 10 a.m. and noon.
 Free viewfinders will be provided while supplies last to help select a composition, along with maps showing gathering places where participating artists can connect.
 Several sites can be reached easily on foot or by bicycle from the Community Center.
-Meet-up locations include ac- Arts Council.

-historic house tours with the Greenbelt Museum (1 to 5 p.m.; there is a small fee).
-At 3 p.m., the Community Center will host anto 3 p.m.) and other special event in honor of the city's anniversary.
-Here to Stay: Music of the Greenbelt Pioneers will include popular songs of the 1930s, classic film clips and lively commentary in a performance hosted by Chris Cherry and Stefan Brodd.
-The show is free but tickets are required; contact the Community Center business office at 301-397-2208 In case of inclement weather, the Paint-Out Picnic will be postponed until Sunday, October 8.
+Meet-up locations include ac- Arts Council. cessible options for individuals with limited mobility; virtual check-in is available for these participants by writing to ndewald@greenbeltmd.gov during the designated check-in time.
+Public restrooms will be available at several locations. tact the Community Center business office at 301-397-2208 In case of inclement weather, the Paint-Out Picnic will be postponed until Sunday, October 8.
 Call the Greenbelt Recreation Department's Weather and Information Hotline for program status updates: 301-474-0646.
 All other activities will proceed as planned on Sunday, October 1.
 For more information about City of Greenbelt art programs, visit greenbeltmd.gov/arts.
-Greenbelt arts programs are sponsored in part by the Maryland State in a fit of enthusiasm became a potential petri dish.
-Not a pretty picture.
-So the News Review board voted for a refit and advertised for help with it.
-Enter Tim Uber.
-Uber had lots of experience in building kitchens and fill a bucket.
-There are lots of shelves and space for brooms and buckets.
-So when our customers and readers stop by to say hi, they will see a space that's clean, neat and appealing.
-The risk of staphylococcus is vastly reduced.
+Greenbelt arts programs are sponsored in part by the Maryland State News Review Annual Meeting Sunday, October 1 at 1:30 pm Greenbelt Library